Assert a condition in Lua with assert. Check types, validate function returns, and when not to use assert for user-facing errors.

 - tostring

-Convert any Lua value to its string representation for debugging, logging, and concatenation.
+The tostring() function converts any Lua value to a string — essential for debugging, logging, and building strings with concatenation of mixed types.

 - type()